mogu-lab/mogu-lab.github.io/pages/joining.md

 **Prospective Ph.D.
 Students:** We are looking to admit 1-2 Ph.D. students to start in the Fall of 2025.
 For consideration, please apply to the Computer Science or Applied Math Ph.D. program at Harvard's SEAS.

 **Prospective Postdocs:** Pending funding, we hope for the postdoc position to start in/after the Fall of 2025.
 Interested postdocs who have already secured funding (e.g. from [Harvard's Center for Research on Computation and Society](https://crcs.seas.harvard.edu/)) are encouraged to reach out.
+-->

 <br/>

 # **Frequently Asked Questions**

+## What opportunities for funding are there at Wellesley College?

+There are a [number of opportunities](https://www1.wellesley.edu/sciencecenter/students/opportunities) that can fund you to do research with us, both throughout the semester, and throughout the summer.
+As an example, these include:
+* **Clare Boothe Luce Program:** for rising juniors from groups traditionally underrepresented in the Computational and Physical Sciences, looking for research mentorship and support during the summer before and throughout your junior year.
+* **Science Center Summer Research Program:** for all students who will be continuing their studies at Wellesley in the following academic year.

+In addition to the above programs, we also have some of our own funding to support students who want to work with us.

+## What background do I need?

+That depends on the project you're most excited about!
+If you're excited about digging into data from our clinical collaborators, it's helpful to have taken an introductory machine learning / data science class.
+If you're excited about developing new machine learning methods to address the specific issues found in our clinical data, it's helpful to have taken a more advanced machine learning, statistics and/or math classes.
+If you're excited about research questions about how models will be used by clinicians/patients in context, it's helpful to have taken a human-computer interaction class.

 ## Why do research?